KritsadaKaewmani/HDR_EXIF/README.md

 <https://developer.apple.com/documentation/UIKit/supporting-hdr-images-in-your-app>
 <https://developer.apple.com/documentation/appkit/applying-apple-hdr-effect-to-your-photos>

-## Preview Gallery only : You must load HEIC files from "convert" folder on your device to see the result
+## Preview Gallery only : You must load HEIC files from "test_image/converted" folder on your device to see the result

 ### Image 00